KlotzAndrew/klotzandrew.github.io/content/blog/2020/engineering-catchphrases-culture-quotes.md

 1. Every system is perfectly designed to get the result that it does. - W. Edwards Deming

 #### Planning
+1. Plans are nothing, planning is everything - D. Eisenhower
 1. A goal without a plan is just a wish. - Larry Elder
 1. There is nothing so useless as doing efficiently that which should not be done at all. - Peter Drucker
 1. Until we can manage time, we can manage nothing else. - Peter Drucker